How to Get a Beautiful Tanned Skin with Natural Remedies

 2. Water-based remedies

 The recipe above may leave the skin slick and slithery.
 Some might want to use coffee, tea, or cacao powder mixed with water, instead.
-Cheryl Wischhover at Elle Magazine tried this herself by mixing a tea bag with water and spraying it onto her skin.
+Cheryl Wischhover at Elle Magazine tried to make a self tanner by mixing a tea bag with water and spraying it onto her skin.
 Commenting on the result, Cheryl wrote, "It was subtle but definitely darker.
 I'd say it's pretty comparable to some of the daily wash-off tinted body sprays that are out there."

 Tanning Through Diet